markwhitaker/RegexToolbox.kt/README.md

 Regular expression tools for Kotlin developers.

-## RegexBuilder
+## Regular expressions made easy

-`RegexBuilder` is a class for building regular expressions in a more human-readable way using a lightweight, powerful API.
+RegexToolbox allows you to build regular expressions in a more human-readable way using a lightweight, powerful API.
 It offers a lot of benefits over using raw regex syntax in strings:

- - No knowledge of regular expression syntax is required: just use simple, intuitively-named classes and methods.
+ - No knowledge of regular expression syntax is required: just use simple, intuitively-named classes, methods and functions.
  - Code is easier to read, understand and maintain.
  - Code is safer and far less prone to regular expression syntax errors and programmer errors.